 Depending on the underlying cause of the weight loss, watery and frequent bowel movements are common.
 This can be due to disease, parasites, or simply the digestive system breaking down because all fat and muscle tissues are being exhausted.

-If your leopard gecko is sick or put off its food, it may not eat.
+If your leopard gecko is sick or put off its

 As the tail withers, you will start to see weight loss across the entire body of your leopard gecko.